How to Avoid Etsy Copyright Infringement (is Disney & fan art allowed?)

 If you receive an Etsy copyright infringement notice and don’t believe you have broken any intellectual property laws, you can file a counter notice to argue that you’re the owner of the copyrighted or trademarked material in question.

-When you’re certain you do not have a case (e.g. you’re selling Disney themed products), you should do an audit of your store.
-Make sure you fully understand IP laws and what you can and cannot sell in regard to them.
-Then remove any questionable material from your online shop.
+When you’re certain you do not have a case (e.g. you’re selling Disney-themed products), you should do an audit of your store.
+Make sure you fully understand IP laws and what you can and cannot sell and remove any questionable material from your online shop.

 When it comes to the law, it’s better to be safe than sorry.
 You don’t want to run the risk of a company taking legal action against you.